 If you’re unhappy with the cost of your monthly Internet access bill, you may want to try some of these options for free Internet access.
 By taking advantage of companies that offer free access to the Net, you might be able to save hundreds of dollars each year.

-For example, if your current Internet bill costs $40 a month, switching to using only free Internet access options can save you $480 a year.
+For example, if your current Internet bill costs $40 a month, switching to using only free Internet options can save you $480 a year.

 They ask for a deposit on the device, but as long as you return the device within a year you get a full refund.
 If you decide to keep using FreedomPop you keep the device and they keep the deposit as payment for the device.

-NetZero is one of the oldest free Internet access providers available, having been around since 1998.
+NetZero is one of the oldest Internet providers available, having been around since 1998.
 It works differently than FreedomPop in that you access the Internet via CD installation or downloaded software instead of using a mobile router.

 NetZero limits its free Internet access to 10 hours a month, so this option will work best for light users as well.
 NetZero has a “no obligation” policy, which means you don’t have to sign a contract to use their services.
 They do feature other monthly plans that carry a monthly fee if you’re interested in more available Internet access.

-Juno is another carrier that offers free Internet access as well as a variety of paid Internet access plans.
+Juno is another carrier that offers free Internet as well as a variety of paid Internet access plans.
 Their free plan is limited to ten hours per month like it is with Netzero but would be good for light users.
 Juno also offers the no obligation, no contract policy.

 4. National Chain Stores and Businesses